beakerandjake/advent-of-code-runner/README.md

 **Note**: All imported puzzles are set to a runtime of 999 seconds.
 After importing an answer you will want to run the `solve` command for the puzzle you just imported, running the `solve` command will update the runtime to a real value.

-```
-npm run import <day> <level> <answer>
-```

 Running without the `--no-confirm` flag is the default behavior.
 If you are importing the answer to a puzzle which already has an entry in your `aocr-data.json` file, then you will be asked to confirm overwriting this data.
 It shouldn't be an issue to overwrite it in the off chance that it does exist.

-#### `--no-confirm` option

 ```
-npm run import --no-confirm <day> <level> <answer>
+npm run import <day> <level> <answer>
 ```

 Running with the `--no-confirm` flag will skip any confirmation for overwriting existing data.
 This option comes in handy when bulk importing answers.

+```
+npm run import --no-confirm <day> <level> <answer>
+```

 #### Handling different answer types